Is your gut feeling still accurate for the ‘new normal’?

-The market has more factors though
+The market has many influencing factors

 The number of factors that affect your business definitely exceeds the number we can process in our mind.
 There are macro, meso and micro elements to evaluate and consider.
 And even though elements are often combined into business models in order to be able to oversee them, each model contains several factors.
-Such as the PESTEL (or DESTEP) model for the macro situation, which helps you analyze the Political, Economic, Social, Technological, Environmental and Legal trends.
-You’ll need to analyze the effect on your business of a changed factor, but also their relative position on all other elements.
+Such as the PESTEL (or DESTEP) model for the macro situation, with which you analyze the Political, Economic, Social, Technological, Environmental and Legal trends.
+You’ll need to assess the effect on your business of a changed factor, but also their relative position on all other elements.
 This is hard enough in a normal situation, let alone in a pandemic.

 Trust your intuition, or gut feeling, in combination with the experience you have built up in your industry.
 It has brought you this far.
 But the Corona pandemic has had a huge effect on the market.
 If your assumptions are misled, you may lose substantial revenue.
 Maybe it’s time to validate your gut feeling.
 Compare it with others within your organization who have also gained valuable knowledge and experience in the market.
 The process will be refreshingly insightful and motivational for your team and extended colleagues!